argiepiano/uc_attribute_views/README.md

 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.

+Upon installation, this module creates a pivot table `uc_ordered_product_options` that contains information on the options selected for ordered products (that is, products that are in orders).
+This table has to be built manually when the module is first installed.
+You will see a "red dot" next to "Reports".
+Clicking that red dot will bring you to Backdrop's Status report.
+There you can click the link to built the `uc_ordered_product_options`.

+**Important**: For orders placed before this module is enabled, the `uc_ordered_product_options` table is built using the current values for option price and weight adjustments (not the ones used when the product was first ordered).
+This is unavoidable, given the limitations of Ubercart's attribute architecture.
+If those values have changed since products were first ordered, the values in this table for past orders may be inaccurate.
+However, the records for all new orders will be accurate.

 Description and examples
 ======
 The handlers provided by this module will allow users to produce more complete